 Namibia is one of the largest, the brightest and at the same time the safest countries on the African continent.
-The hot sands of the Kalahari Desert and the foggy dawns of the Atlantic coast, the red dunes of the most ancient Namib Desert and thousands of kilometres of the heated savanna where every now and then elephants and rhinos, lions and long-legged giraffes will be our models, and zebras will even let us count their stripes.
+Hot sands of the Kalahari Desert and foggy dawns of the Atlantic coast, red dunes of the most ancient Namib Desert and thousands of kilometres of the heated savanna where every now and then elephants and rhinos, lions and long-legged giraffes will be our models, and zebras will even let us count their stripes.
 The peaceful tribes living in their native lands haven't lost their primeval authenticity and are always eager to have guests in their settlements.
 One can't help falling in love at first sight with this magic land and its juicy colours, and even sophisticated travellers won't take the reality seriously at once.

 We're inviting you to spend 14 busy days in the warm and sunny Namibia.
 Flocks of flamingos, the Dead Valley and night shots of the Milky Way, graceful inhabitants of the savannah and the forgotten city of Kolmanskop, leaving under the waves of the approaching desert.
 We will spend a few unforgettable days with the Bushmen and the Himba tribes, and the emotions from the experience will not allow you to hold back tears when parting with this fantastic country.